Get a quote

 1. What are my total costs?

 Unless you’re paying cash, the sticker price of a house is not the actual amount you pay.
-And even if you are paying cash, there are usually ongoing costs you should consider to make sure your home fits in your budget.
-And one more note: you won’t usually know the final cost upfront because of the many unknowns that go into this process.
-But you can get a ballpark.
+Even if you are paying cash, there are usually ongoing costs you should consider to make sure the house you want fits in your budget.
+The many unknowns that go into the process of buying a home usually mean you don’t know the final cost upfront, but you can get a ballpark figure.

 Typically, a house’s “total” cost includes: